 - The Robert Mondavi Winery was our first scheduled tour and tasting at 10-10:45am, and is only 8 minutes to V. Sattui where we had our second scheduled tasting later that afternoon.
 This was the only tour that walked us around the facility, while sipping wine in a couple locations.
 Here we also learned more about the history of how wine came to be a California staple, and how it is grown and processed.
 We also got to take our plastic souvenir wine glasses.

 - Our next stop was not planned.
 The first place that caught our eye from the main street near Mondavi was Peju Winery.
 We decided to park and walk up to see if they could accommodate us, since we had some time to kill before our next tasting.
 While moving some tables and checking on other reservations, they gave us each a glass of Rosé to enjoy while we waited.
 They pulled a table outside for us and it was just perfect.
 The host was super fun and joked with us the entire time, and kept bringing out different wines for us to try despite not being part of the tasting.
 After a few glasses of wine, I came up with a great slogan, documented on camera: “Peju, it’s a great place to drink!”
 Very informative, yet to the point.
 This was our favorite experience by far, we had so much fun and really loved the wine.
-It was so great in fact, that Andrew signed us up for the Wine Club.
-We have received three shipments so far, and are still enjoying their wine in Florida!
+It was so great in fact, we signed up for the Wine Club.
+We have received several shipments, and are still enjoying their wine in Florida!

 - We needed to soak up some of our liquids so we went to Clif Family Winery and food truck in the parking lot…all of the food was so fresh and well prepared